Tag: QLD smoke alarm

 Interconnected Photoelectric Smoke Alarms

-Why Interconnected Smoke Alarms Matter In Winter
+Why Photoelectric Smoke Alarms Matter In Winter

 Interconnected photoelectric smoke alarms are your first line of defense in detecting fires early.
 When a fire breaks out, every second counts.
-Winter is Australia’s peak house fire risk period – a working interconnected fire alarm provides the crucial warning needed to escape safely.
+Winter is Australia’s peak house fire risk period – a working interconnected photoelectric smoke alarm provides the crucial warning needed to escape safely.
 According to Queensland Fire and Emergency Services (QFES), having a working interconnected photoelectric smoke alarm doubles your chances of surviving a house fire in winter.

 Where Do I Install Photoelectric Smoke Alarms?

-Ensure you have smoke alarms installed inside every bedroom, in the hallways outside sleeping areas, and on every level of your home.
+Ensure you have photoelectric smoke alarms installed inside every bedroom, in the hallways outside sleeping areas, and on every level of your home.
 The smoke alarms should be interconnected so if one alarm activates, they all do.
 Even though ZEN Smoke Alarms are suitable for both wall and ceiling mounting, it is preferable to install smoke alarms on the ceiling, as smoke rises.
 If installing on a wall, position them high, but at least 30 cm away from corners to avoid dead air spaces.
-Avoid installing smoke alarms near open windows, doors, or ducted air vents where drafts might interfere with their operation.
+Avoid installing photoelectric smoke alarms near open windows, doors, or ducted air vents where drafts might interfere with their operation.

 Clean And Test Your Photoelectric Smoke Alarms